SirGnip/arc_arena/README.md

 # Revision History

+- 2.1.0 (3/2023): rename to Arc Arena, add support for PyInstaller, add custom font, registration screen tweaks, add new rounds (some from Kaelan E).
 - 2.0.0 (10/2020): migrated to Python 3, partially to be able to use [PyInstaller](https://www.pyinstaller.org/).
 - 1.0.0 (8/2020): migrated code to GitHub, added ability to package with setup.py, extracted shared code into `gnp_pygame`, no attempts at cleanup.
 - pre-GitHub (2006, probably even earlier): a big, messy uber-repo-ish kinda thing with tons of random Python code, which included this game.
 I creatively called the game "Snake".